alphagov/xgovctf/GettingStarted.md

 The picoCTF Platform supports the notion of teams that are *eligible* and teams that are *ineligible*.
 The key difference between these two team types is that ineligible teams do not show up on the main scoreboard.
 Ineligible teams may, however, show up on Classroom scoreboards.
 Some of the included achievements also rely on eligibility.
 The "Breakthrough" achievement, for example, is earned by the first *eligible* team that solves a given challenge.

-A team is *eligible* if ever member of the team meets a certain set of criteria.
-By default, the requirement is that each team member must be a middle or high school student from the United States.
+A team is *eligible* if every member of the team meets a certain set of criteria.
+For picoCTF, the requirement is that each team member must be a middle or high school student from the United States.
 For the picoCTF Platform, there is no requirement by default.
 To adjust the eligibility criteria, you will need to modify the code in several places.

 First, edit the `eligible = True` line in the `create_user_request` function in `api/api/user.py`. picoCTF 2014, for example, has the following line instead:

 	eligible = params['country'] == "US" and params['background'] in ['student_el', 'student_ms', 'student_hs', 'student_home']

-Whenever the member's of team change, the function `determine_eligibility` in `/api/api/team.py` is called to determine if the team is still eligible.
+Whenever the members of team change, the function `determine_eligibility` in `/api/api/team.py` is called to determine if the team is still eligible.
 In order to add eligibility restrictions, you will need to edit this function as well.
 Some example code is included as comments in this function.
 Note that the `determine_eligibility`   also returns a set of 'justifications'.
 These are displayed to the user on the "Team" page to explain why a team is not considered eligible.

 ### <a name="eligibility-other"></a> Other Cases